 Our favourite rooms

 Set under beamed eaves, Nepeta is decorated in an earthy palette; it's dotted with antiques from Tetbury, but in such a way that it feels like you could be settled in amid your own collection.
-In the ensuite, you can play chess in the bath tub, and the shower's skylight lets you stargaze while you scrub.
+You can play chess in the freestanding bath tub, or stargaze through the shower's skylight as you scrub.
 If you desire rustic seclusion, check in to Tallet, a pretty stone cottage in Thyme's courtyard with a log burner to warm winter nights and an alfresco dining area for sunny afternoons.

 Wellies and a casual ensemble for rambles through the farm.
 Clear a little space in your suitcase for Thyme’s generous home-made treats, including little bottles of elderflower cordial or jars of jam.

 Over-12s only in the hotel; they'll need a separate room too.
 Younger children can only stay in Old Walls cottage.
 Kids can join for lunch in the Ox Barn restaurant and the Swan has a special 'cygnets' menu and staff will warm baby food.
 Babysitting (£8–10 an hour, plus a £7–12 booking fee) is available.

 With few exceptions, everything on your plate is grown or farmed on site.
-Thyme has a two-acre kitchen garden for herbs and vegetables; eggs come from the resident hens, quail and geese, and lambs and pigs are reared in the grounds.
+Thyme has a two-acre kitchen garden for herbs and vegetables; eggs come from the resident hens, quail and geese, and rare-breed sheep are reared in the grounds.
 The hotel recycles and composts waste, heating comes from a wood-pellet-fuelled boiler or a ground-source heat pump (in the Tithe Barn and cookery school).
 Thyme has received the highest rating from the Sustainable Restaurant Association and is working towards the eradication of single-use plastics.